sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-03-complexity.md

 # Hidden Complexity

-> "'Ford!' he said, 'there's an infinite number of monkeys outside who want to talk to us about this script for Hamlet they've worked out.'  - __Hitchhiker's Guide to that Galaxy__, Douglas Adams
+> "We demand rigidly defined areas of doubt and uncertainty!" - __Hitchhiker's Guide to that Galaxy__, Douglas Adams

 Software failures are easy to occur because software is *essentially* complex.